microsoft/pxt-chibitronics/docs/examples/animations/cascade.md

 })
 ```

-This may seem like a long time to wait, but to make sure it stays off and turns on only after every LED has lit up, we need to have the loop pause temporarily until 1500 miliseconds (1.5 seconds) have passed.
+This may seem like a long time to wait, but to make sure it stays off and turns on only after every LED has lit up, we need to have the loop pause temporarily until 1500 milliseconds (1.5 seconds) have passed.

 ## Step 4: Controlling LED 1

-Following step 3, let's create the same forever loop with two while loops.
+Following Step 3, let's create the same forever loop with two while loops.
 In our code below, we won't be going step by step through how to step up each while loop, but we'll show you what needs to change in each loop!

+Here's what your first while loop should look like:
 ```blocks
 loops.forever(function () {
     while (brightness_1 <= 255) {